You may or may not have heard of the "First Look". And if you have you may be wondering what that is, or why everyone

 You both will look your freshest!

-The nerves of seeing each other for the first time will be gone and then you can simply look forward to and enjoy your ceremony (but trust me it will not make walking down the aisle will still be a special butterflies filled moment for sure!)
+The nerves of seeing each other for the first time will be gone and then you can simply look forward to and enjoy your ceremony (but trust me it will not make walking down the aisle and seeing each other any less emotional or amazing!)